 Despite not relying on partnerships for manufacturing, the complex structure of the US healthcare system has meant that various other relationships have been crucial.

 The healthcare system in the US gets complicated, right?
 Some of the laboratories that I run don't have insurance contracts to get reimbursed.
 So, it precludes them from servicing certain patients in certain geographic areas or nationally for that matter.

 David continued to explain how in this competitive environment a lot of the national laboratories have exclusive relationships with insurers.
 So, despite having the capacity to service particular parts of the US, Viracor has had to secure major insurance plans before this can go ahead.

 Another company that should be equally proud of its ability to adapt during COVID-19 is Underwriters Laboratories (UL), which is headquartered in Northbrook, Illinois.

 UL is one of the leading TIC firms in the world and has a large life science and healthcare business in the US.
-I spoke to Upayan Sengupta who is Vice President & General Manager of Life Sciences and Health Sciences at the business, working out of Austin, Texas.
+CM Life Science spoke to Upayan Sengupta who is Vice President & General Manager of Life Sciences and Health Sciences at the business, working out of Austin, Texas.

 Vice President & General Manager of Life Sciences and Health Sciences, Upayan Sengupta

 Upayan claimed that the company has had to adapt to meet the spike in demand for areas such as PPE, ventilators and testing.
 The company has also entered new areas to combat COVID-19 like thermography, which includes technology that uses of a type of UV light (UVC) to sterilise equipment, as well as infrared cameras to check an individual’s temperature.